Post

 ToolTip Process Injection

-It is a technique used to inject and execute malicious code within the context of a tooltip window in Windows operating systems.
-This technique takes advantage of the tooltip functionality to hide and execute malicious code within a legitimate process.
+This technique is used to inject and execute malicious code within the context of a tooltip window in Windows operating systems.
+It leverages the tooltip functionality to conceal and execute malicious code within a legitimate process.

 • FindWindow(“tooltips_class32”)